Who is eligible to register for the GVSLL 2018 Spring Season?

 Maybe.
 Fall Ball was not bound by Little League residency rules, and we were therefore able to register players that live in other Little League boundaries.
-For the Spring Season, only players that live inside the GVSLL boundaries OR do not live in any other Little League boundary may register and play.
-Players who do not live in ANY Little League boundary may play during the spring season (with a waiver) but are ineligible for All Stars.
+For the Spring Season, players must live inside the GVSLL boundaries OR apply for a waiver.
+Please contact the League Player Agent if a waiver is needed.

 Where can I play baseball if I don't live within the GVSLL boundaries?

 You can apply for a waiver to play with GVSLL even if you don't live within boundaries (contact the Player Agent).
 Without a waiver... if you live in Goleta, west of Kellogg Ave, check out Dos Pueblos Little League.
 If you are not within the boundaries of either Little League, try Santa Barbara Pony Baseball.